Logius-standaarden/fsc-test-suite/manager.md

 # Manager-RejectContract-3

-Scenario: Place reject signature with an incorrect Contract Hash
-Given a Contract without a reject signature of the Peer exists When the Peer submits a reject signature that does not include the same Contract hash Then signature should be rejected
+Scenario: Place reject signature which is not a valid JWS Given a Contract without an reject signature of the Peer exists When the Peer submits an reject signature that is not a valid JWS Then signature should be rejected

 # Manager-RejectContract-4

-Scenario:  Place reject signature on a Contract with a signature type that is not reject Given a Contract without a reject signature of the Peer exists When the Peers submits a signature with a signature that is not of the type reject Then the signature should be rejected
+Scenario: Place an reject signature of which the content hash does not match the contract content you are rejecting Given a Contract without an reject signature of the Peer exists When the Peers submits a signature which contains a content hash that does not match the contract content you are rejecting Then the signature should be rejected

 # Manager-RejectContract-5

-Scenario: Place reject signature on a non-existing Contract When the Peer submits a reject signature for a Contract that does not exist Then the signature should be rejected
+Scenario: Place reject signature on a Contract with a signature type that is not reject Given a Contract without an reject signature of the Peer exists When the Peers submits a signature with a signature that is not of the type reject Then the signature should be rejected

+# Manager-RejectContract-6

+Scenario: The hash in the request URL does not match with the contract hash of the contract in the request body
+When the Peer submits a reject signature using a hash in the request URL that does not match the contract in the request body Then the signature should be rejected

 # Manager-RevokeContract-1